Chart Color Schemes

 Geraldton - North features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.6% of all households, including 34.6% couples with children, 30.9% couples without children, and 12.1% single parent families.
-Non-family households comprise the remaining 21.4%, with lone person households at 18.9% and group households making up 2.5%.
-The median household size is 2.7 people, larger than the Rest of WA average of 2.4.
+Family households dominate at 78.6% of all households, comprising 34.6% couples with children, 30.9% couples without children, and 12.1% single parent families.
+Non-family households make up the remaining 21.4%, with lone person households at 18.9% and group households comprising 2.5% of the total.
+The median household size of 2.7 people is larger than the Regional WA average of 2.5.

 Frequently Asked Questions - Households